harshgupta97/harshgupta97/README.md

 My name is Harsh Gupta, I'm a software engineer.
 And I like to build web-applications.

-🌱 I’m currently learning MEAN stack.
+🌱 I’m currently learning mongoDB and Typescript.
 <!--
 **harshgupta97/harshgupta97** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.